huddy67/Morrill-Hudson-Portfolio/Pharmacynetworking.md

 ## Conclusion

 Physical security is a very important l requirement for both network security and cybersecurity.
 Without effective physical protections, technical controls can be bypassed or just not effective at all.
-A layered physical security strategy protects people, data, and infrastructure while supporting secure and reliable network operations, and if you did not have a layered one than you risk being attacked and are a lot more vulnerable, so it is important.
+A layered physical security strategy protects people, data, and infrastructure while supporting secure and reliable network operations, and if you did not have a layered one than you risk being attacked and are a lot more vulnerable, so it is important for mitigating risks.